 Summer SURF!
 Information Page

 Welcome, SURF students!
 Every year, SURF participants offer creative suggestions for various events to take place during the summer months and then lend their assistance in organizing them.
 The program has funding available to support such events.
-Please contact Katie Lipp (firstname.lastname@example.org, x4296) in Bass 112 to share both your ideas and energy for summer activities.
-You can also contact her if you want to send out an email to all 160+ SURF participants.
+Please email firstname.lastname@example.org to share both your ideas and energy for summer activities.
+You can also contact us if you want to send out an email to all 160+ SURF participants.
 Some examples of past years’ events include:

 Lab Safety Seminars